hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

 As you can see from the default value above, the value of this configuration can contain various template variables, defined below:

+* `FacterVars` - Shell-friendly string of environmental variables used to set custom facts configured for this provisioner.
 * `ManifestFile` - The path on the remote machine to the manifest file for Puppet to use.
 * `ModulePath` - The paths to the module directories.